ElHurta/ElHurta/README.md

 ]
 ```

-Experienced Fullstack Developer with 4+ years of expertise in creating innovative software solutions for trusted international companies, clients, and sometimes for myself (because I feel like it).
-I am an eager learner, always ready to explore new technologies, and eager to take on challenges that will drive my professional growth.
+- 🌟 Experienced Fullstack Developer with 4+ years of expertise in creating innovative software solutions for trusted international companies, clients, and sometimes for myself (because I feel like it).
+- 📚 Eager learner, always ready to explore new technologies.
+- 💪 Eager to take on challenges that will drive my professional growth.
 (Which means I'm a big nerd 👓)

 ### 📚 Technologies, Languages & Tools